 Take a round-the-world trip

-Share a ridiculously expensive bottle of wine with someone
+Share a ridiculously fancy bottle of wine with someone

 Participate in the making of a documentary